Smashing success: NASA asteroid strike results in big nudge

 The space agency attempted the test two weeks ago to see if in the future a killer rock could be nudged out of Earth’s way.

-“This mission shows that NASA is trying to be ready for whatever the universe throws at us,” NASA Administrator Bill Nelson said during a briefing at NASA headquarters in Washington.
+“This mission shows that NASA is trying to be ready for whatever the universe throws at us,” NASA Administrator Bill Nelson said during a briefing at the space agency’s headquarters in Washington.

 Before the impact, the moonlet took 11 hours and 55 minutes to circle its parent asteroid.
-Scientists had hoped to shave off 10 minutes but Nelson said the impact shortened the asteroid’s orbit by about 32 minutes.
+Scientists had anticipated shaving off 10 minutes, but Nelson said the impact shortened the asteroid’s orbit by 32 minutes.

+“Let’s all just kind of take a moment to soak this in … for the first time ever, humanity has changed the orbit” of a celestial body, noted Lori Glaze, NASA’s director of planetary science.

+Apollo astronaut Rusty Schweickart, a co-founder of the nonprofit B612 Foundation, dedicated to protecting Earth from asteroid strikes, said he’s “clearly delighted, no question about that” by the results and the attention the mission has brought to asteroid deflection.

-The amount of debris apparently played a role in the outcome, scientists said.
+The team’s scientists said the amount of debris apparently played a role in the outcome.
 The impact may also have left Dimorphos wobbling a bit, said NASA program scientist Tom Statler.
-That may affect the orbit, but it will never go back to its original orbit, he noted.
+That may affect the orbit, but it will never go back to its original location, he noted.

+The two bodies originally were already less than a mile (1.2 kilometers) apart.
+Now they’re tens of yards (meters) closer.

 Neither asteroid posed a threat to Earth — and still don’t as they continue their journey around the sun.
-That’s why scientists picked the pair for the world’s first attempt to alter the position of a celestial body.
+That’s why scientists picked the pair for this all-important dress rehearsal.

-Planetary defense experts prefer nudging a threatening asteroid or comet out of the way, given enough lead time, rather than blowing it up and creating multiple pieces that could rain down on Earth.
+Planetary defense experts prefer nudging a threatening asteroid or comet out of the way, given years or even decades of lead time, rather than blowing it up and creating multiple pieces that could rain down on Earth.

 Launched last year, the vending machine-size Dart — short for Double Asteroid Redirection Test — was destroyed when it slammed into the asteroid 7 million miles (11 million kilometers) away at 14,000 mph (22,500 kph).

-”We’ve been imagining this for years and to have it finally be real is really quite a thrill,” said Statler.
+”We’ve been imagining this for years and to have it finally be real is really quite a thrill,” he said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.